-At Senestraro Family Orthodontics, your orthodontist in Milwaukie, we hope that if any of our patients walked into their bathroom and opened the medicine cabinet they’d (hopefully) find a tube of toothpaste.
+At Senestraro Family Orthodontics, your Orthodontist in Lents, Portland Oregon, we hope that if any of our patients walked into their bathroom and opened the medicine cabinet they’d (hopefully) find a tube of toothpaste.
 While toothpaste does a lot to protect the health of your teeth and gums, it also has a number of other useful functions you can use around the house.
 From cleaning your shoes to eliminating pimples, toothpaste makes a solid case for being the one thing you never leave the house without.
 Here are some of the many uses for toothpaste.

 Rub a fingertip’s worth of toothpaste onto the bug bite or insect sting to stop any itching and decrease swelling.
 Toothpaste also acts as a drying agent, which helps wounds heal more quickly when applied to blisters or sores.
 Toothpaste works best when applied overnight.

 For lesser burns, which involve anything that doesn’t include an open wound, toothpaste can offer temporary relief from any burning sensation.
 Delicately dab a small amount of toothpaste on the burn area immediately after the redness develops.
 The toothpaste will help to minimize any weeping of the skin caused by the burn, in addition to easing discomfort.

 As previously mentioned, toothpaste acts as a drying agent and can help to remove oil from clogged pores that cause facial blemishes.
 Just apply the toothpaste prior to going to bed, wash it off in the morning, and you should see a noticeable decrease in the size of the blemish.